Sanardi/log_parser_backend/README.md

 to activate the virtual environment.

 setup threads, so that the logfile gets written into this directory continously, and the program will generate output every hour in form of a text file called output.

+To test the script I have added a row which gives a current time stamp, so you can check who connected to the server during the last hour.
+When prompted about the server, type Felipe, to see the test result.